 (e) make the premises available for inspection by a person appointed by the Board.

-[Regulation 34 amended in Gazette 20 Mar 2007 p.
+[Regulation 34 amended: Gazette 20 Mar 2007 p.
 1019.]

 35. Consideration of applications

 The Board shall consider each application under regulation 34 and may by resolution grant to the veterinary surgeon for the time being having the management of the premises a certificate of registration in the form of Form 2 or refuse the application.